Man's body found in Wrexham river

+The man has been named locally as Leon Davies from Wrexham and the cause of his death has been described as “unexplained” by the police.

-The lower car park at Erddig along Sontley Road just outside of Wrexham town centre was cordoned off, as well as a number of other entrances, as police swarmed to the area shortly after 9.30am.
+On Saturday morning the lower car park at Erddig along Sontley Road, just outside Wrexham town centre, was cordoned off, as well as a number of other entrances, as police swarmed to the area shortly after 9.30am.

 Two forensics vans, five police cars a helicopter and an appliance from North Wales Fire and Rescue Service were at the scene.

-Later that afternoon, police confirmed a man’s body had been found in the river Clywedog, but the cause of his death was “unexplained.”
+Later that afternoon, police confirmed a man’s body had been found in the river Clywedog, but added that the cause of his death was “unexplained.”

 Inspector Roberts of North Wales Police, said: “The body of a man has been found in the River Clywedog this morning.